 Falling somewhere between smoking a bong and vaporizing, using a dab rig is a relatively easy and smooth way of taking in a cannabis concentrate.
 Typically, if you know somebody who has a rig for dabs, inviting them to talk about it means you’re probably going to get your ear filled with an avalanche of what sounds like technobabble, leaving you more confused than you were at the start.

-The good news is that dabbing doesn’t require a master’s degree in weed wizardry – It does require both the right equipment and a little technique, but that just takes some money to blow and a bit of practice.
-If you’ve heard about dabbing before but haven’t been able to make your way through the mountain of (often overwhelming and wrong) information available then this is the article you need.
-Keep reading below for our beginner’s guide on how to get your dab on!
+The good news is that dabbing doesn’t require a master’s degree in weed wizardry – It does require both the right equipment and a little technique, but that takes some money to blow and a bit of practice.
+So if you’ve heard about dabbing before but haven’t been able to make your way through the mountain of (often overwhelming and wrong) information available, then this is the article you need.
+So keep reading below for our beginner’s guide on how to get your dab on!

 What Do I Smoke Dabs With?

-Like mentioned above, “dabs” (don’t call it a “d.a.b.s”, it isn’t an acronym) is a cross between smoking and vaporizing, though much closer to the latter than the former.
-When “dabbing” you use a special bong-like object known as a “dab rig”; in fact these are so similar to regular water pipes that a newcomer might mistake the two at first glance.
+As mentioned above, “dabs” (don’t call it a “d.a.b.s,” it isn’t an acronym) is a cross between smoking and vaporizing, though much closer to the latter than the former.
+When “dabbing,” you use a special bong-like object known as a “dab rig”; in fact, these are so similar to regular water pipes that a newcomer might mistake the two at first glance.
 There are some key differences worth going over, though, so let’s walk through each piece step by step.

 Mouthpiece, Neck & Water Chamber:

-Like with any pipe-like device these may look different from piece to piece but ultimately serve the same purpose – Water goes into the chamber, mouth goes on top, lungs inhale, smoke or vapor builds up in the chamber to be cleared.
-If you’ve smoked a bong before you’re familiar with this part of the setup.
+Like any pipe-like device, these may look different from piece to piece but ultimately serve the same purpose – Water goes into the chamber, mouth goes on top, lungs inhale, smoke or vapor builds up in the chamber to be cleared.
+If you’ve smoked a bong before, you’re familiar with this part of the setup.